ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-physical.md

 Both PCI and VLAN interfaces can be attached to a VPC security group, and security group rules can be applied to these interfaces.
 Also, VPC ACLs can be used to control inbound and outbound traffic for a subnet to which these PCI and VLAN interfaces are attached.

-For more information about the networking concepts, see [Networking overview Bare Metal Servers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network).
+For more information about the networking concepts, see [Networking overview for Bare Metal Servers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network).

 ## Storage design
 {: #vpc-ryo-infrastructure-physical-storage}